dlarson314/crease-solver/README.md

 solvable node (with only 3 unknown crease angles), solve it, and then check to see if the new known crease angles allow crease angle solutions at other nodes.

+## Solving for Node Locations from Crease Angles

+Once we know all of the crease angles, we will want to solve for the 3D locations of each node.
+We pick some triangle to remain fixed in the original plane of the unfolded paper, or give it some known location.
+Then we locate all the rest of the triangles with respect to that one.
+To reduce numerical error, we pick the first reference triangle to be one close to the center of the paper.

+Then, we determine a reference frame for each triangular section of paper.
+The reference frame consists of three unit vectors, two of which are in the plane of the paper, and one of which is orthogonal to the paper.
+We can choose the two in the plane of the paper to be ones originally pointing (before folding) in the directions of the X and Y axes.
+The reference frame for the first fixed triangle will be unit vectors in the X, Y, and Z axes.
+To obtain a reference frame for a triangle adjacent to a known triangle, rotate all three unit vectors by (crease angle - 180) around the edge between the two triangles.
+We take a right handed rotation around the edge direction determined by traversing the nodes of the known triangle in a counter-clockwise fashion, as seen from the top.
+(By this method, the first two unit vectors in the reference frame travel by parallel transport from one triangle to the next, and the original flatness of the paper [lack of curvature] means there should be no ambiguity arising from the order in which we traverse triangles.)

+Determining the reference frame for all triangles involves a breadth-first search among neighboring triangles, starting from the original triangle, propagating the reference frame as we go.

+This method will accumulate some small amount of numerical error.
+If we want to reduce that error, we can write down a set of equations in the reference frame matrices (thought of as 3x3 matrices) that include small error terms in infinitesimal (or very small) rotations.
+There will be one matrix equation for every crease between two triangles.
+Each matrix equation will be 9 actual equations.
+This can be solved by linear least squares for the small rotation adjustments that make a best fit to all crease angles.
+If that's not good enough, we can re-orthogonalize the reference frames and repeat the procedure.

+Once the reference frames are known for each triangle, we can either do a similar propagation of node locations away from the reference triangle, or we can write down three sets of linear least squares problems (one each for the X, Y, and Z coordinates of each node), based on the reference frames and the 2D vectors along each crease.
+This will be only one equation per crease.
+There will be an extra equation giving the X, Y, or Z coordinate of a known node.
+I'll probably use the linear least squares methods, because I don't plan on having that many creases, and I like reducing numerical error.
+However, it is unclear whether the accumulated numerical error will be significant.

 ## Data Structures

 These data structures will be useful in the code.